rixiobarrios/tandem-trivia-questions/README.md

 ## Documentation

-Find original documentation from Tandem among the files for this repository under: Tandem_SEApprentice_Challenge_2020.pdf
+Find original documentation from Tandem among the files for this repository, under the name: Tandem_SEApprentice_Challenge_2020.pdf

 ## Overview